Hello! My name is Rares (pronounced ‘Ra-resh’).

 I am a professional member of both The Association of Naturopathic Practitioners and The General Naturopathic Council.
 I am also fully insured to practice Herbal Medicine and Naturopathy; you are in safe hands!

-My practice involves working with plants and foods to help bring the body back to its natural state of healing.
+My work involves working with plants and foods to help bring the body back to its natural state of healing.
 Identifying imbalances and the underlying causes help me to understand the support which your body needs to bring back his ability to heal.

 I have spent years learning about the human body and what it needs to stay vibrant and healthy, and my mission now is to help as many people as I can to live the most vibrant and healthy lives possible by making healthy choices.
 We live in a world of ever increasing complexity and confusion around what it means to live healthfully but you can always improve the state of your wellbeing and help yourself by giving your body what it needs.